-Module 7: How to Talk to Your Child About Sex, STDs, and Identifying as LGBTQ+ Discussion Questions
+Module 7: How to Talk to Your Child About Sex and STDs

 Having ongoing open and honest discussions about relationships, sex, and associated risks with your teen is extremely important.
 These discussions can help your child stay safe and grow into a confident, caring, and compassionate adult.
 Although these conversations can be difficult, it is critical that you to talk with your child early and often.